 That said I really like social trading.
 And I felt it fits my needs.
 Etoro has fairly high costs, you can read more about it in my article about different Etoro fees.

 If you want to try it, I would save up at least $1000 (The minimum deposit is $1000) and then invest by copying traders.

 UPDATE.
 Just a quick sequence to my Etoro review post.

-I’m going to show you the growth of profits and what has happened in the last 8 months.
+I’m going to show you the growth of profits and what has happened in 8 months (this review was done in 2018).

 Here is a video of the review in 2018:

 My profits increased steadily in 2018.
 Nothing drastic but a nice and consistent upward line.

 Below is a screenshot of my results.